 Almaty, former capital of Kazakhstan

 I already talked about it in my article with all the tips about Uzbekistan, but Central Asia, in general, doesn’t attract many people.
 With no mass tourism, interactions with the locals are more authentic, and after Tashkent, my last stop in Uzbekistan, I knew I would still be blown away for the next few weeks, visiting this overlooked area in the world.
 So here I am, in Kazakhstan!
 I first spent a few days in Shymkent, but I’m not writing about this city.
 There’s not much there, apart from a big bazaar.
-By the way, I was the only guest in the whole hostel there!
+By the way, I was the only guest in the whole hostel in Shymkent!
 After Shymkent, I headed to Almaty, the former capital of Kazakhstan!

 Almaty former capital?
 Yes, until 1997, Almaty was the capital of Kazakhstan.
 Then the president decided to relocate the capital to Astana, in the north of the country.
 Astana, a less populated city, smaller, and less touristic.
 We don’t know the official reason.
 Some people say he did it to be geographically closer to Russia, others say it’s because Almaty is located on a seismic active zone.
 Anyway, by visiting Almaty, you can get why it was a capital not that long ago.